-The tournament jury can decide about suspension for further games in case of a direct red card.
+The tournament jury can decide about suspension for further matches in case of a direct red card.

 Yellow cards are not accumulated.

-Each team has the responsibility that a suspended player does not participate in a game (or games) where he/she is suspended.
+Each team has the responsibility that a suspended player does not participate in a match/es where he or she is suspended.

 Severe offences will be reported to the FA of the nation concerned.

-IMPORTANT NOTE: If a player that is suspended participates in a game, the team with the suspended player automatically loses the game with 0-3.
+IMPORTANT NOTE: If a player that is suspended participates in a match, the team with the suspended player automatically loses the match with 0-3.

 § 14.
 Walk over, abandoned match

-15.1 All the playing fields are grass or artificial turf.
+All the playing pitches are grass or artificial turf.

-15.2 The fields are divided into the following areas: Centrum, Öster, Hisingen, Frölunda, Mölndal, Alingsås and Kungsbacka.
+The pitches are divided into the following areas: Centrum, Öster, Hisingen, Frölunda, Mölndal, Alingsås and Kungsbacka.

-15.3 In case of bad weather conditions, games may be changed to gravel fields or decided by penalty kicks or drawing of lots.
+In case of bad weather conditions, matches may be changed to gravel pitches or decided by penalty kicks or drawing of lots.

 § 16.
 Match schedule

-The organization committee has the right to change the groups (until July 15th), times and fields.
+The organization committee has the right to change the groups (until July 15th), times and pitches.

 § 17.
 Organizer